 There is no better time to start baking than during the holidays.
 Therefore, here are some of our best baking tips to compliment the sweet smells of pumpkin spice coupled with the savory tastes of turkey make for a perfect combination for celebrating with loved ones.

-We, at Medina Baking supplier, are aware that baking is not as easy as it looks.
+We, at Medina Baking Supplies, are aware that baking is not as easy as it looks.
 In fact, it can be quite the opposite.
 There is a science to baking that when not executed well, can leave your pastries falling flat.
 If baking is not your thing, you are in luck.
 We have a few practices up our sleeves for baking tips and tricks that will make you the life of the holiday party!

 Everything’s better with butter, but only at the appropriate consistency.
-Most often, a recipe will call for butter to be room temperature.
+Most often, a recipe will call for butter to be at room temperature.
 To accomplish this, butter should be left on the counter for about an hour.
-If your short on time, pour two cups of water into a bowl, and microwave for 2 to 3 minutes.
+If you are short on time, pour two cups of water into a bowl, and microwave for 2 to 3 minutes.
 Then place the butter in the microwave and close the door, trapping the hot air inside.
 This will allow the butter to soften in 10 minutes.
 Viola!

 Mind the temperature